bert2/DtmfDetection/README.md

 var dmtfs = waveStream.DtmfChanges(config: mycfg);
 ```

-Or you start of with the default config and adjust it with one of its builder methods:
+Or you start off with the default config and adjust it with one of its builder methods:

 ```csharp
 var mycfg = Config.Default.WithThreshold(20);